-The list of microorganisms attached to the ToR identifies L. paracasei 8700:2 as the microorganism of interest.
+The list of microorganisms attached to the ToR identifiesg L. casei W56 as the microorganism of interest.

-L. paracasei 8700:2 belongs to the genus Lactobacillus which is a wide and heterogeneous taxonomic unit, comprising rod-shaped, non-motile and non-spore forming lactic acid bacteria.
-The strain was isolated from a gastrointestinal mucosa of healthy adult and is deposited as DSM13434.
+L. casei W56 belongs to the genus Lactobacillus which is a wide and heterogeneous taxonomic unit, comprising rod-shaped, non-motile and non-spore forming lactic acid bacteria.

 The characteristics and habitat of most of Lactobacillus species are well known.
 Some of the species of this genus have a long history of apparent safe use in industrial and agricultural applications.
 Lactobacilli are used as starter cultures in a variety of food fermentation, such as dairy products, fermented and cured meats, fermented vegetables, sourdough and silage.
 Moreover, they are among the dominant populations in microbial communities of traditional fermented foods, being part of the natural starter cultures.
-Increased information on this genus is being derived from the sequence analysis of several genomes of Lactobacillus species.
+Increased information on this genus is being derived from the sequence analysis of several genomes of Lactobacillus species (EFSA, 2007).